aaronbloomfield/ccc/readme.md

 ### License

-All of the source code in this repository is released under a [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
-All non-source material is released under a [Creative Commons license](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA).
+Source code: all of the source code created for this repository is released under a [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
+Some Solidity contract source code is included from [OpenZeppelin contracts github repo](https://github.com/OpenZeppelin/openzeppelin-contracts), which retains its original (MIT) license.

+Non source code: All non-source material is released under a [Creative Commons license](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA).
 Note that there are some external images that are included in some of the slides, but are not hosted in this repository; their licenses are determined by their respective owners.